chase-codes/istio_lab/modules/06-observability/README.md

 **"How do we train the team on these new tools?"**
 - *"The tools use familiar concepts - metrics are Prometheus-compatible, traces follow OpenTelemetry standards.
 Your existing Grafana dashboards work with service mesh metrics.
 It's evolutionary, not revolutionary."*

+**"What about our existing APM and log management investments?"**
+- *"Service mesh telemetry enhances rather than replaces existing APM tools.
+You get network-level context that your application monitoring can't provide.
+Many teams export mesh metrics to their existing Splunk, Datadog, or New Relic for unified dashboards."*

 ### ROI Calculation for Operations Team
 ```bash